Aryalexa/42-b2bRoot/Subject.md

 - `TTY` mode must be active for security reasons.
 - For security reasons, usable directories by `sudo` should be restricted.
 Example:
 	- `/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/snap/bin`

+> (!)⚠️☢️ - After tuning your *config files*, all passwords for all current accounts in the VM should be change, root included. > so all passwords comply with the new configurations.

 ### BASH SCRIPT `monitoring.sh`
 When the server starts, the script should show some information every 10 minutes in all terminals (see `wall`).
 The wall banner is optional.
-No errors should seen.
+No errors should be seen.
 The script may be interrupted during evaluation (see `cron`).
 Information to show:
 - Your OS architecture and its kernel version